 $ cd /home/dan/vagrant

-Note:- Its always preferable to create vagrant on your home directory as you might face permissions issue with a local user.
+Note:- Its always preferable to creating vagrant boxes on your home directory as you might face permissions issue with a local user.

 Now to install the Operating system like CentOS, execute the following command,